codewithtrisha09/mudra_detector/README.md

 ## Contributing

-Issues and pull requests are welcome — especially new labeled mudra data, model improvements, or UI polish.
-Please open an issue first for any significant feature so we can align on scope before you start coding.
+Contributions are welcome, particularly labeled mudra data, model improvements, and UI enhancements.
+For significant feature proposals, please open an issue first to align on scope before development begins.